jamescosborn/.entropy/README.md

 __glossary glyph__ a book glyph linking to a glossary of cyberpunk terms will hug the right side of the page, following the player as they scroll up and down

 3. dungeons update -- ?
-__2 unique dungeons__ depending on if the player is Order or Chaos, they will be given the option to hack in to FrameWorld and experience one of two unique text "dungeons", built with a variety of puzzles using JavaScript.
+__2 unique dungeons__ depending on if the player is Chaos or Order, they will be given the option to hack in to FrameWorld and experience one of two unique text "dungeons", containing a  variety of puzzles built with  JavaScript.
 They are:  _101010_ if the player is Chaos, _Court of the Blizzard Queen_ if the player is Order.
 4. art, music and sound update -- after 11/20/17
 after game jam